oktopastrade/bicrypto-trading-platform/README.md

 # 1 IMPORTANT: go to datbase ...table extensions…..coloumn status…. write 1 instead of 0
 # if extensions did not show just restart your database server or restart your apache server

+if your extensions did not show add this file merge.mjs to folder scripts/merge.mjs

 2 go to folder public_html run pnpm updator wait until build is finished error may happen to pnpm if your folder node_module have not permission of the user of the cmd in installer from bicrypto they mention the permission of folders check the doculentation